prescientmoon/everything-nix/README.md

 # Welcome to _the Satellite_

+> Note: a lot of the info in this README might be a bit outdated.
+I plan to document things on my website once I finish rebuilding it.

 In case you are not familiar with nix/nixos, this is a collection of configuration files which build all my systems in a declarative manner.
 The tool used to configure the global system is called [nixos](https://nixos.org/), and the one used to configure the individual users is called [home-manager](https://github.com/nix-community/home-manager).

 > A [visual history](./docs/history.md) of my setup is in the works!